 Divorce, child custody issues, spousal support, division of property… these and other challenging family law matters can tap every last ounce of patience and fortitude you have.
 Your future may depend on how you deal with these issues today.

 To protect your future, you need a reliable and experienced Virginia family law attorney to represent your interests strongly.
 That’s why we’re here.
-Led by founders, Gerald Curran and Grant Moher – both former partners at one of Virginia’s largest family law firms – our Fairfax Family Lawyer and staff at Curran Moher Weis are committed to helping you through life’s difficult transitions.
+Led by founders, Gerald Curran and Grant Moher – both former partners at one of Virginia’s largest family law firms – the attorneys and staff at Curran Moher Weis are committed to helping you through life’s difficult transitions.
 We are experienced in all facets of family law and divorce, and our team has a specific strength in complex divorce litigation for cases that require it.

 If you’re looking for the best Fairfax family law firm with the right balance of care and tenacity, you’ve come to the right place, Curran Moher Weis family law and divorce attorneys.
 Our practice areas include: